Skip Ribbon Commands

 Infertility

 The difficulty in conceiving is mainly due to chronic anovulation.
-Polycystic Ovary Syndrome (PCOS) accounts for approximately 75 percent of anovulatory subfertility.
+PCOS accounts for approximately 75 percent of anovulatory subfertility.

 Obesity